Indian Law Program

 Indian law practitioners work in many capacities.
 They may work directly for a tribe as counsel or judge, or they may work for an outside firm that specializes in Indian law.
 There are also jobs at all levels of government from tribal to state and federal.
 Many nonprofit and special interest organizations deal with Indian law.

 Lewis & Clark Law School provides a solid academic platform for advancement in the practice of Indian law and its diverse specialties.
-The law school incorporates the best aspects of classroom-based learning with many opportunities for the development of practical legal skills.
-The Indian law Summer program brings esteemed visiting professors while offering both fundamental law courses as well as those addressing contemporary issues.
+The law school incorporates the best aspects of classroom-based learning with opportunities for the development of practical legal skills during the academic year and summer.
+The Indian law program brings esteemed visiting professors while offering both fundamental law courses as well as those addressing contemporary issues.
 The law school’s emphasis on environmental issues as well as business reflects the ongoing development issues that face many tribes across the country.
-Our comprehensive curriculum produces graduates prepared to successfully face the challenges at the forefront of Indian law practice.
+Our curriculum produces graduates prepared to successfully face the challenges at the forefront of Indian law practice.